 - Sedatives and Antidepressants – These are as widely prescribed as pain killers.

 - Drug combinations- Combining different drugs can trick the body, and one may not know when they are overdosing.

 Some causes of drug overdoses can be accidental, such as when a young child gets into medication, or an elder person forgets how many medications they have taken.
 Other accidental overdoses occur with intentional misuse.
 Purposeful overdoses are when someone is intentionally trying to hurt themselves.

 A popular misconception of overdose is that when someone overdoses, they become unconscious or die.
 This is not always the case.
 Different drugs affect the body in different ways.
 Being aware of the symptoms of overdose can help save a life.

 Here are some symptoms that typically occur with an overdose:

 - Severe head pain

 - Loss of consciousness

-If you are feeling any of theses symptoms, or see them someone you know that may have overdosed, do not let fear get in the way of getting help.
-Overdose is becoming an epidemic in the United States and most hospitals have a “no questions asked” policy when calling in for an overdose.
+If you are feeling any of these symptoms, or think someone you know may have overdosed, do not let fear get in the way of getting help.
+Overdose is becoming an epidemic in the United States, and most hospitals have a “no questions asked” policy when someone calls about an overdose.